 What if I need help finding other services?

 - Southern Adirondack Network Guide SANG connects you with the community services and assistance you need in the Southern Adirondacks.

 - 2-1-1 Looking for community, social, or government services?
 Search online or dial 2-1-1 to find services near you.

 - NYS Services New York State has resources for New Yorkers in need.
 Answer a few questions and we’ll show you services that may help, including help with food, healthcare and COVID-19 assistance.

 - Find information on restaurants offering take-out and businesses offering gift cards from the Saratoga County Chamber and Glens Falls area restaurants offering takeout and/or delivery.

-- The Adirondack Chamber of Commerce has a list of resources to help business owners.
+- The Adirondack Chamber of Commerce and Warren County NY COVID-19 Response and Business Continuity have resources to help business owners.